nokorinotsubasa/jenkins-docker-agent/README.md

 ## Notes about terraform

-- Don't forget to change `terraform.tfvars` to set vm admin username, storage account key etc;
+- Don't forget to change `terraform.tfvars` to set vm admin username, etc;

-- The Virtual machines password will NOT be on the output, instead they can be securely found in the `terraform.tfstate` file; the sql server password will also be there.
+- The Virtual machines password will NOT be on the output, instead they can be securely found in the `terraform.tfstate` file;

 ## Steps

->`In this example, we will backup to an Azure Storage Account`

 - Deploy the resources using terraform.